vangpeter06/Parks.Solution/README.md

 * _GET /api/Parks/?location=oregon_

 ### SWAGGER
-* _This project utilizes swagger documentation that can be found https://localhost:5001/swagger/index.html_
+* _This project utilizes swagger documentation that can be found https://localhost:5001/swagger/index.html (when program is running)_

 ![Image of Swagger](./Parks/wwwroot/img/Screen%20Shot%202022-08-19%20at%203.19.43%20PM.png)